 - SCC volunteers visit the Midwest Food Bank monthly to help repackage food for distribution to hundreds of partner agencies.
-Download the 2017 volunteer schedule>
+Download the 2017 volunteer schedule

 - Habitat for Humanity: SCC partners with GIDA (Greater Indianapolis Disciples Area) for yearly panel builds with other Disciples churches.
 Our members truly enjoy working right alongside of the owners knowing that the panels they fashion today will be come a safe, clean home for the family.

 - Disciples of Christ Churches in Congo: For many years, SCC has had a direct financial impact on DOC churches in Congo by assisting with hurricane damage to purchasing a motorcycle for one of the Pastors to help him visit his congregation more often.
 SCC has also been active in helping refugees from Congo find housing, furniture and mentors.
 In April 2017, a group of immigrants from Congo began meeting for worship at SCC.
 In November 2017, 6 members of the Southport Congolese Disciples of Christ church were commissioned as Deacons.
 SCC is honored to be able to partner with them along their journey.

 - Week of Compassion works through a remarkable network of church partner organizations and partnerships that insures that our response to humanitarian needs in the world is efficient, effective and faithful.
 Through these partnerships, Disciples are able to join a tapestry of caring that brings help and hope to hurting people in every corner of the world.